 Ingredients

-- 45 grams (½ cup) Cacao Barry extra brute cocoa powder sifted
+- 45 grams Cacao Barry extra brute cocoa powder

-- 230 grams (1 cup) unsalted butter at room temperature
+- 230 grams unsalted butter at room temperature

 Instructions

-- In a medium bowl, mix together the flour, sifted cocoa, spices, salt, and baking powder.
+- In a medium bowl, sift/whisk together the flour, cocoa, espresso powder, spices, salt, and baking powder.
 Set aside.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter, sugars, and espresso powder until it is nice and smooth.
+- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugars until it is smooth and creamy.

-- Gradually add in the egg/vanilla mixture.
+- Gradually add in the eggs and vanilla, mixing well between each addition.
 Scrape the bowl as needed with a spatula.
+Whip the mixture really well for several minutes until very fluffy and light.

 - Drop the batter into the prepared pan, smoothing the top.

-- Bake for 1 hour–1 hour 10 minutes.
-Remove from the oven
+- Bake until a cake tester inserted into the centre comes out clean.
+This takes about 1 hour–1 hour 10 minutes.
+Remove from the oven.

-- Let the loaf cool completely in the pan on a cooling rack.
+- Let the loaf cool completely in the pan on a cooling rack before unmoulding and serving.

 Sarah says